petter-holmberg/cpp-ref/stl.md

             ++i;
     }

 To do something in addition to erasing with each element (like logging), for [Associative containers](#AssociativeContainers) the second version above just needs to be extended.
-For [Sequence containers](#SequenceContainers) the return value of `erase()` must to be used:
+For [Sequence containers](#SequenceContainers) the return value of `erase()` must be used:

     for (Container<int>::iterator i = c.begin(); i != c.end(); ) {
         if (badValueFunction(*i)) {